isomerpages/singapore-customs-cms/_businesses/International Connectivity/Container Track and Trace.md

 It is a service developed jointly by a government-industry partnership between Singapore Customs, the General Administration of Customs of the People’s Republic of China, Maritime and Port Authority of Singapore, and PSA Singapore.

-This service is available to all NTP users.
-All you need is an NTP account and the container number you wish to track.
-Information on how to set up your NTP account can be found at [www.ntp.gov.sg](http://www.ntp.gov.sg/) (Get Started > Accessing NTP > [Sign in with Singpass](https://www.ntp.gov.sg/public/accessing-ntp---singpass)).
-With an NTP account, you can sign in to the NTP to access the Container Track and Trace service.
+Traders and logistics partners can log in to the NTP to access the Container Track and Trace service and search for the container by entering the container number you wish to track.
+You will need to have a Corppass account assigned with the NTP digital service before you can log in to NTP.
+More information can be found at www.ntp.gov.sg (Get Started).